From March 2013, the Electrical Regulatory Authorities Council (ERAC) in Australia introduced a new Electrical Equipment Safety System (EESS).

 1 March 2016.
 Devices that have already been labelled with the C-Tick or A-Tick mark but not sold (e.g. factory or warehouse stock) prior to the end of the transition period may continue to be offered for sale beyond that date.

 What should you do right now

 Further updates will be provided as the current stakeholders finalise their views and legislation in States other than Queensland is enacted.
-For all existing clients, we will be making available a flowchart that simplifies the above process.
+For all existing clients, we have a flowchart that simplifies the above process.

 1 Draft AS/NZS 4417: 2012 and ERAC Scheme Rules draft October 2011

 2 ERAC Website EESS “In-Scope” definition from 14/3/12